The one step fixed-lag particle smoother as a strategy to improve the prediction step of particle filtering: Introduction

 To overcome this problem it is relevant to take into account the observations in the prediction step consisting in exploring the state space.
 The auxiliary particle filter (APF) \cite{pitt1999a,pitt2001a} is one of the first attempts to take into account the observation in the prediction step.
 One can consult the review articles \cite{godsill2019a, godsill2001b} concerning the possibilities of improvement of particle filters.

-Another possibility to overcome this difficulty, without using the next observation, is to use robust versions of particle filters, such as the regime switching method \cite{ellaham2021} or the averaging-model approach \cite{liu2019,urteaga2016}, which allow model uncertainties to be taken into account.
+Another possibility to overcome this difficulty, without using the observation following the current one, is to use robust versions of particle filters, such as the regime switching method \cite{ellaham2021} or the averaging-model approach \cite{liu2019,urteaga2016}, which allow model uncertainties to be taken into account.

 The present paper aims to propose a new PF algorithm, called predictive bootstrap particle smoother (PBPS), to further improve the prediction step but keeping the simplicity of the BPF.
 The principle of the PBPS is to take into account the current and the next observations for the prediction and correction steps.
 At each prediction step, we make additional explorations in order to better determine the likelihood according to the next observation.
 It can be seen as a simple approximation of the one step fixed-lag smoother.
 The additional explorations contribute to the correction step in order to improve the likelihood of the selected particles with the current and next observation.